gabrielbazan/simplyrestful-demo/README.md

 #### List Countries

 Using the HTTP GET method over its endpoint, you will retrieve a list of all the existent countries.
-So you'll get a response like this:
+So, you'll get a response like this:

 ```json
 {